khughh/MSDS/README.md

-Course work from different classes in the MSDS program.
+Course work from all model or database classes in the MSDS program (not including math, theory, or process engineering).
 Not all work is displayed due to explicit requests or format of assignment/work being unshareable on Github.